ARPANPATRA111/aws/modules/module05.md

 * **Role & Scope:** Acts as a virtual firewall for your **EC2 instances** to control inbound and outbound traffic at the instance level.
 * **Rules:** You can only set up **allow** rules.
 By default, all inbound traffic is denied.
 * **State:** Security Groups are **stateful**.
 If you allow incoming traffic, the corresponding outgoing (return) traffic is automatically allowed, regardless of outbound rules.

+## Edge Networking & Content Delivery

+### Amazon Route 53

+**Amazon Route 53** is a highly available and scalable **Domain Name System (DNS)**.
+Its primary function is to **translate human-readable domain names** (like `www.mycompany.com`) into machine-readable IP addresses.
+It can also be used to manage domain registrations and route internet traffic to your resources.

+### Amazon CloudFront

+**Amazon CloudFront** is a **Content Delivery Network (CDN)** designed to deliver static content (like training videos) and dynamic content with **low latency**.
+It securely delivers content through a worldwide network of data centers called edge locations.

+### AWS Global Accelerator

+**AWS Global Accelerator** is a networking service that improves the **availability and performance** of your applications for global users.
+It provides static IP addresses and directs traffic over the AWS global network to optimal endpoints based on health, user location, and your configured policies.
+This is the best solution for traffic routing when something goes wrong in one of your application's locations.

+## Summary

+This module covered AWS networking fundamentals.
+You learned how to create an isolated network using **Amazon VPC** with **public and private subnets**.
+You explored various connection methods, including **Virtual Private Gateways**, **Direct Connect**, and **VPN** services.
+You also learned to secure network traffic using stateless **Network ACLs** at the subnet level and stateful **Security Groups** at the instance level.
+Finally, you saw how edge networking services like **Route 53**, **CloudFront**, and **Global Accelerator** work to route users and deliver content globally with high performance and availability.